DataJunction/dj/docs/content/0.1.0/docs/getting-started/docker-compose.md

 The easiest way to try out DJ is to use the [dj-demo](https://github.com/DataJunction/dj-demo) docker compose setup.
 This setup will launch and connect a DJ server, a DJRS server, and a jupyter lab instance with a few example notebooks.

-Clone the DJ demo repository along with the DJ and DJQS repositories.
+Clone the DJ demo repository along with the DJ, DJRS and DJQS repositories.

 ```sh
 git clone git@github.com:DataJunction/dj-demo.git